bnoreus/wiki_deep_learning/README.md

 # Deep Learning on the English Wikipedia Dataset

 The goal of this project is to create a Question Answering bot.
 To get there, I have to solve various Information Retrieval tasks.
-In this task, I am trying to use convolutional neural networks to encode wikipedia article summaries.
+In this task, I am trying to use convolutional neural networks to encode wikipedia articles into fixed size vectors.

 # Creating Data